SeedofWind-demo2017/NSQ_Stress_Test/README.md

 ###### Usage
 1. Start nsq service.
-This step __can be skipped__ if you choose to use the main driver to start nsq automatically. however, i donot suggest doing that since it will make the stdout quite noisy and messy.
-So follow this flow initially perhaps?
+This step __can be skipped__ if you choose to use the main driver to start nsq automatically. however, i do not suggest doing that since it will make the stdout quite noisy and messy.
 ```
-$ pytho startNSQ_Service.py
+$ python startNSQ_Service.py
 ```
 2. start the django client
     ```